betamigo98/Choral-Annotations-For-Zotero/README.md

 [See it online!](https://www.zotero.org/search/type/group?q=Chorale%20Annotations%20Library) There is a public library hosted by Zotero.

 # Roadmap and scenarios for Choral Annotations
-* Trials in various field and sector!
+* Trials in various fields and sectors
-* More twaeked CSL Styles for more possibilities.
+* More tweaked CSL Styles for more possibilities!
 The APA7 modified here has not been tested yet for item that are not acamdeic article nor with more than 3 authors.
 * Screenshot files are quite big to be displayed in github and should be reduced.
 You can see it anyway, or download it.